angezid/advanced-mark.js/doc/doc_v3/options.md

 If browser does not supported Highlight interface, the library wrap matches in `HTML` elements.

-**Warning:** in Firefox was discoverd such problem: when `combineBy` option is not set to `Infinity` (single run), there is a huge degradation of performance.

 **Warning:** for performance reason set `combineBy: Infinity` option, if browser RegExp size limit isn't exceeded.

-Experiments show: when highlighting large array of words e.g.   `combineBy: 10` resulted in a great degradation of performance.
-My guess is: `Highlight` object contains unordered `Range` objects (they goes in zigzag from the start to the end of content due to multiple run).
-When `combineBy: Infinity`, `Range` objects are ordered because of a single run.
+One serious problem was discoverd: when the library run using Highlight API, there is a huge degradation of performance if library is run wrapping matches in `HTML` elements.

 ``` js
 const array = [,,,,];